Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

 This is more than you’d pay for a budget airline flight to Dublin, but if you’re travelling in a larger group, the cost per passenger starts to come down.
 The benefits of being able to travel around Ireland without the cost of hiring a car also need to be taken into account.

 And there are special offers available on the Stena Line website, including low cost short breaks for foot passengers.
-These would be great for a weekend eating, drinking and shopping in Dublin.
+These would be perfect for a weekend eating, drinking and shopping in Dublin.

 I’m already thinking ahead to my next visit to Ireland.
-And one thing is for sure, it definitely won’t be another 30 years before I take a Stena Line ferry again!
+And one thing is for sure, it definitely won’t be another 30 years before I travel with Stena Line ferries again!

 Visit the Stena Line website to check prices and crossings for any of the Stena Line routes.